IlluminatiFish/Odyssey/README.md

 ## How To Use

 RedirectExplorer requires you to have ![Python](https://img.shields.io/badge/Python-informational?style=plastic&logo=python&logoColor=black&color=228ff5) on your system.
 The recommended version of your ![Python](https://img.shields.io/badge/Python-informational?style=plastic&logo=python&logoColor=black&color=228ff5) installation is version 3 or above.
-You will also be required to install some Python modules from [here](https://pypi.org/).
+You will also be required to install some Python modules from [here](https://pypi.org/) unless otherwise stated in this README.
 To install all the required modules listed here, please just follow the installation instructions found in the next section.

 All you have to do, to use this script is run the ``start.py`` script and enter the URL you want to check and the results should be printed to your console or IDE.